What is financial abuse?

 Examples of financial abuse include:

-- Preventing someone from accessing their own, joint or business account
+- preventing someone from accessing their own account, or a joint account

-- Stealing money from a business partner or family member
+- stealing money from a partner or family member

-- Putting debts in a business partner’s name or family member’s name
+- putting debts in a partner's name or family member’s name

 Get in touch